kevkar/MovieProject2/README.md

 Welcome to MovieTime!
 Make your personal list of movies you want to see, arranged by length.

-This project uses the Java Swing framework to make the GUI, Maven for dependencies, and JSoup to get html text from google searches.
+This project uses the Java Swing framework to make the GUI, Maven for dependencies, and the JSoup library to get html text from google searches.

 # Installation Instructions #